 BRAHMS A minor, op.
 51 no. 2 (or another BRAHMS)

 The Johannes brings together the first American to win the Paganini Violin Competition in 24 years, Soovin Kim; a Concert Artists Guild Competition winner, Jessica Lee; the Principal violist of the Philadelphia Orchestra, C.J.
-Chang; and the Principal cellist of the Los Angeles Philharmonic, Peter Stumpf.
+Chang; and the former Principal cellist of the Los Angeles Philharmonic, Peter Stumpf.
 Their collaboration was forged at the Marlboro Music Festival in Vermont, and shaped and mentored by the Guarneri String Quartet whose style was influenced by the Budapest String Quartet decades before.
 They are continuing the legacy of excellence.
 In addition to its recent broadcasts on Performance Today and St. Paul Sunday and a triumphant Carnegie Hall debut, the Johannes has had great successes with audiences and critics alike in Chicago, Philadelphia and Washington DC, among others.